-One lone human report and some animal data have suggested that the combination of temazepam and diphenhydramine may increase risk for stillbirth or death shortly after birth.
-It is unknown if this interaction will occur with all benzodiazepines.
+One human report and some animal data have suggested that the combination of temazepam and diphenhydramine (Benadryl®) may increase the chance for stillbirth or death shortly after birth.
+It is not known if this interaction will occur with all benzodiazepines.
 To be safe, it is best not to take diphenhydramine while you are taking a benzodiazepine.

 Can I take benzodiazepines while I am breastfeeding?

-Some benzodiazepines are not recommended during breastfeeding because they stay in the body a long time and can potentially cause sedation in a breastfed infant.
-If a benzodiazepine is needed during breastfeeding, it is best to use one that is removed from the body rapidly (such as lorazepam).
+It depends.
+Some benzodiazepines are not recommended during breastfeeding because they stay in the body a long time and might cause sedation (sleepiness) in a breastfed infant.
+If a benzodiazepine is needed during breastfeeding, it is best to use one that is removed from the body rapidly.
 When using a benzodiazepine during breastfeeding, watch your baby for sleepiness, low energy, or poor suckling which may be signs your baby is getting too much of the drug.
-If any of these symptoms are seen, discuss them with your pediatrician promptly.
-Be sure to talk to your health care provider about all your choices for breastfeeding.
+If any of these symptoms are seen, discuss them with your child’s pediatrician right away.
+Be sure to talk to your health care provider about all your breastfeeding questions.

 What if the father of the baby takes a benzodiazepine?